STEP 1: Are you an eligible offender?

-You will not be eligible to seal a criminal record if you have any pending criminal / traffic charges against you at the time you file your expungement.
-So, wait until those charges are resolved or closed until attempting to seal a criminal record.
+You will not be eligible to expunge a criminal record if you have any pending criminal / traffic charges against you at the time you file your expungement.
+So, wait until those charges are resolved or closed until attempting to expunge a criminal record.

 - serving any jail or prison sentence;

 - serving any term of probation or parole; and / or